Data development activities

 Suicide registers

-One of the key goals of the project is to facilitate more timely data on suspected deaths by suicide from all Australian jurisdictions.
-Prior to the COVID-19 pandemic, suicide registers existed in Queensland (established in 1990), Western Australia (2010), Victoria (2012) and Tasmania (2017).
-New South Wales established a suicide register in October 2020 and South Australia launched a register in January 2022.
+A key aim of the National Suicide and Self-harm Monitoring Project is to facilitate more timely data on suspected deaths by suicide through the establishment of suicide registers in all Australian jurisdictions.
+‘Suspected deaths by suicide’ refers to deaths suspected to be a suicide but the status of which have not yet been determined by a coroner, a process which can take some years to complete.
+Prior to the COVID-19 pandemic, suicide registers existed in Queensland (established in 1990), Victoria (2012) and Tasmania (2017).
+New South Wales established a suicide register in 2020.

 National ambulance data